PeachyPeachSM64/coopdx-libs/o2oint/README.md

 local interactionsTable = {

     -- The different object lists the interactions will be performed on.
-    -- If this field is not provided, it will use all objects lists by default.
+    -- If this field is not provided, it will use all (but spawner and unimportant) objects lists by default.
     -- More info about object lists here:
     --   https://github.com/coop-deluxe/sm64coopdx/blob/main/src/game/object_list_processor.h#L32
     objectLists = {